dmoerner/etracker/README.md

 Blog posts about the development of this tracker will be shared here: https://moerner.com.

+- Slides from a presentation on `etracker` at the Recurse Center: https://moerner.com/static/presentation-etracker.pdf
 - Benchmarking bencode implementations: https://moerner.com/posts/isnt-go-reflection-slow/
 - Constructing PostgreSQL queries with non-parameterizable placeholders: https://moerner.com/posts/postgresql-parameter-placeholders/
 - Brainstorming peer distribution algorithms: https://moerner.com/posts/brainstorming-peer-distribution-algorithms/